2023-11-25 10:00:00

 The Carolina Climbers Coalition bought some land in Rumbling Bald, North Carolina, to stop development on it and protect the endangered small whorled pogonia.
 Climbers helped gather data by doing species counts and monitoring every year.
 Now, the perennial orchid is stable in the area, Boggess says.

-“Many of the conservation biologists and land managers are pretty overtaxed when it comes to monitoring, and climbers go to a certain area over and over again,” she says.
+“Many of the conservation biologists and land managers are pretty overtaxed when it comes to monitoring, and climbers go to a certain area over and over once more,” she says.
 “Climbers visit through all the seasons, through all times of year, and you can develop this really special relationship with your local crag.
 That’s a really deep and beautiful thing that many people don’t have the opportunity to experience.”

 Rob Roy Ramey’s first job as a biologist was as a climber abseiling into peregrine falcon nests in the 1980s when the insecticide DDT threatened the birds.
 In the decades since, he has gained a PhD in ecology and has worked with nesting raptors across many parts of the US.
 Part of his expertise is in finding nesting sites and determining which are being used – knowing where birds are nesting allows parks to open and close routes at the right times, to protect them from climbers.